 Accommodation Fringe benefit - taxable The supply of the accommodation to an employee.
 Accommodation allowances Fringe benefit - taxable under certain conditions Allowance paid to an employee to cover short term away from home expenses.
 Exempt up to an approved rate.
 Amount paid over the exempt rate is taxable.
 Adoption leave Exempt wages under certain conditions Exempt up to 14 weeks, if not taken as official leave (annual, long service or sick leave).
 Allowances Taxable under certain conditions Motor vehicle allowance and accommodation allowance have an exempt component.
 Annual leave (recreation leave, holiday pay) Taxable This is a component of the gross wage or salary payable to an employee.
-Apprentices wages Exempt where training contract commenced between 10 November 2020 and 30 June 2022 Wages paid to new apprentices who commenced a relevant training contract between 10 November 2020 and 30 June 2022 (inclusive) are exempt for the first 12 months of their employment.
+Apprentices wages Taxable where training contract commenced on or after 1 July 2022 Wages paid to apprentices who commenced a relevant training contract on or after 1 July 2022 are taxable and must be included in your taxable wages component.
+Exempt where training contract commenced between 10 November 2020 and 30 June 2022 Wages paid to new apprentices who commenced a relevant training contract between 10 November 2020 and 30 June 2022 (inclusive) are exempt for the first 12 months of their employment.
 Taxable where training contract commenced on or before 9 November 2020 Wages paid to apprentices who commenced a relevant training contract on or before 9 November 2020 are taxable and must be included in your taxable wages component.

-Back pay Taxable Taxable as gross wages when paid Taxable as gross wages when paid.
+Back pay Taxable

+Taxable as gross wages when paid.

 Benefits Fringe benefit - taxable

 An advantage in relation to an employee that has a monetary value.

 Building Industry Redundancy Scheme Trust contributions Not Taxable

 Board & quarters Fringe benefit - taxable

 Meal and board provided to an employee under an arrangement by the employer.

 Bonuses Taxable

 Incentive or reward for outstanding service.

 Car allowance Taxable

 Please refer to 'motor vehicle allowances'.

 Car parking Fringe benefit - taxable

 Employers providing or paying car parking expenses for an employee.

 Clothing allowance Taxable

 Compensation for purchases such as overalls.

 Commissions Taxable

 An amount paid to an employee based on sales.

 Construction industry long service leave contributions Not taxable

 Consultants fees Taxable under certain conditions

 Taxable if the consultant is an employee or deemed employee.

 Contractors Taxable under certain conditions

 Taxable if the contractor is a deemed employee.
 An exemption under the contractor provisions may apply.

 Debt waivers Fringe benefit - taxable

 This is where an employer releases an employee from a debt that is connected to their employment.
-However, a

-debt that is written off as a bad debt is not a debt waiver benefit.
-Deemed Wages Taxable Amounts paid to workers not called employees but where an employer/employee relationship exists.
-Defence force Exempt payments Payments to employees while absent to work in the Defence Service.
+However, a debt that is written off as a bad debt is not a debt waiver benefit.

+Deemed Wages Taxable

+Amounts paid to workers not called employees but where an employer/employee relationship exists.

+Defence force Exempt

+payments Payments to employees while absent to work in the Defence Service.
 Does not apply if employee is on official leave (for example, recreational or long service leave).

-Directors fees Taxable Payment to a director or member of the governing body of that company for service.
-Dirt allowances Taxable Paid to compensate for working in unusually dirty conditions.
-Discounted Staff Fringe benefit - taxable Purchases Value of the discount is taxable as a fringe benefit.
-Dividends Not taxable Education expenses Fringe benefit - taxable The employer pays the employee's enrolment fees and/or other expenses related to education.
-Employee Share Taxable Acquisition Scheme The value of an employer's contribution to an employee's acquisition of shares or rights to shares is taxable.
-Employment agency Taxable under certain conditions personnel Where an Employment Agency on hires workers to an employer who then pays a fee to the Employment Agency, the Employment Agency is the deemed employer and liable for payroll tax.
-Entertainment allowances Fringe benefit - taxable Paid to compensate an employee for such expenses as taking a client to lunch.
+Directors fees Taxable

+Payment to a director or member of the governing body of that company for service.

+Dirt allowances Taxable

+Paid to compensate for working in unusually dirty conditions.

+Discounted Staff

+Fringe benefit - taxable

+Discounted Staff Purchases Fringe benefit - taxable Value of the discount is taxable as a fringe benefit.